IsaakBM/cesmle-ocn-fetch/README.md

 2. reorganize by scenario and variable
 3. regrid monthly time-series to `1 x 1`
 4. vertically interpolate to GLORYS levels
-5. later compute climatology windows
+5. compute climatology windows from the vertically matched products
+6. compute future-minus-baseline deltas
+7. optionally regrid deltas to `0.25 x 0.25`

 Expected input organization: